-As the ice shrinks in the Arctic, polar bears are struggling to survive in a fast melting world.
-Although classified a marine mammal, the polar bear is not adapted to hunting in the water.
-And it is certainly no match for the world's greatest aquatic hunter - the killer whale.
-In the last few years, scientists have noted an ever-growing number of killer whales in Arctic waters in the summer months.
-More and more have been attracted to these hunting grounds by the growing expanse of open water.
-They attack the same prey as the polar bears: seals, narwhal, belugas and bowhead whales.
+A remarkable new story is unfolding in the Arctic, one that has never been told before.
+As the ice shrinks, the polar bear is struggling to survive in a fast melting world.
+Polar bears are great hunters on ice but recently their home ground is vanishing from under their feet.
+Although classified as a marine mammal, the polar bear is not adapted to hunting in the water despite being able to swim huge distances.
+And they are certainly no match for the world's greatest aquatic hunter -- the killer whale.
+In the last few years, scientists have started noting an ever-growing number of killer whales in Arctic waters in the summer months.
+More and more have been attracted to these huge hunting grounds by the growing expanses of open water.
+And they are attacking exactly the same prey animals as the polar bears: seals, narwhal, belugas and bowhead whales.

 Visit the Website: http://www.pbs.org/wnet/nature/